(Back home)

 is what makes the dynamic chart possible.
 It collects the form parameters

-and runs queries on the local MS Access database.
+and runs queries on the MySQL database.
 It then creates

 a chart image (JPG file), using ASPChart.
 The ASP code then acts